 I learned this one the hard way, but boy, when I got it through my thick skull, it made a difference.
 Cutting up the vocal into separate regions, properly placing the vocal line against the music or programmatic material—these techniques went a long way towards minimizing CPU-extensive automation or implementing time-based effects that were no longer needed.

 How?
 Well, if the vocal already had the groove it needed before I touched a plug-in or a piece of gear, it inevitably required less processing to aid in its feel.

-Similarly, a vocal already balanced for dynamics—whether by clip-gaining in the DAW, or in a program like RX Elements or RX 6—necessitates less compression later, and thus, allows for more versatility in how I choose to use compression in the mix.
+Similarly, a vocal already balanced for dynamics—whether by clip-gaining in the DAW, or in a program like RX or RX Elements—necessitates less compression later, and thus, allows for more versatility in how I choose to use compression in the mix.